Common Questions about Financial Aid

-In most cases, if students are eligible for the maximum student loans of $20,500 per academic year, it will cover up to a full-time course load for University of New Haven graduate degree programs.
+In most cases, if you are eligible for the maximum student loans per academic year, it will cover up to a full-time course load at the University of New Haven.
 You should monitor your student billing account on e-pay, the University’s online student account system, to review your current balance status.
-A current list of graduate charges is also available on the Bursar’s website.
+A current list of charges is also available on the Bursar’s website.
 Any excess financial aid funds after tuition and fee charges are satisfied will be returned to students in the form of a refund check from the Bursar’s Office.

 When Will I Receive My Refund Check?

 A refund check can only be issued when there is a credit on your account at the Bursar’s Office (i.e. there is excess financial aid after all of your university fees and tuition costs have been covered).
 To expedite a refund check, you need to make sure that all of your financial aid requirements are completed, including the following items: submission of an accepted financial aid award, completion of a Federal Student Loan Master Promissory Note and/or Student Loan Entrance Counseling session (if required), and proper enrollment in the upcoming term.
 Failure to complete any of these procedures can result in a delayed disbursements and refund check.